-Following Storm Desmond and flooding across the County in December 2015, the Big Lottery Fund announced a £1 million package to help Cumbrian communities become more resilient and to support local people, communities and organisations to prepare for similar events in the future.
+Following Storm Desmond and flooding across the county in December 2015, the Big Lottery funded a £1 million package to help Cumbrian communities become more resilient and to support local people, communities and organisations to prepare for similar events in the future.

-Rebuilding Together, a 3 year programme, now in it’s third year, is led by Cumbria CVS and delivered in partnership with Cumbria Action for Sustainability (CAfS) and Action with Communities in Cumbria (ACT) – three local charities with a long history of working together to support communities and organisations across Cumbria.
-The programme started in October 2016.
+Rebuilding Together was a 3 year programme, which started in October 2016, led by Cumbria CVS and delivered in partnership with Cumbria Action for Sustainability (CAfS) and Action with Communities in Cumbria (ACT) – three local charities with a long history of working together to support communities and organisations across Cumbria.
+The programme finished in September 2019.

 A number of tools, information and resources are available to support individuals, groups and organisations.
 Please see the links below:

 - The Flood Hub – North West Regional Flood and Coastal Committee

 - emergencyplanningcumbria.weebly.com for a wide variety of resources to support communities, businesses, and individuals to plan for emergencies, including Environment Agency advice specifically about flooding.

 Cumbria Action for Sustainability resources: https://cafs.org.uk/our-projects/rebuilding-together/

 - Environmental Cost of Flooding – https://cafs.org.uk/our-projects/rebuilding-together/environmental-cost-of-flooding/ and www.urbed.coop

 - Property Level Resilience measures: experience from Cumbria www.urbed.coop and www.cafs.org.uk

 - First Steps to Improving Community Sustainability – www.cafs.org.uk (coming soon)